 The discussions of the Congress were informed by the ICJ briefing book: "Justice enslaved: a collection of documents on the Abuse of Justice for Political Ends" which documented the ICJ's Rule of Law doctrine and Eastern European "socialist legality".
 The participants constituted four thematic committees, addressing key issues on the Rule of Law and issuing resolutions on each of the following themes: Public Law; Criminal Law; Civil and Economic Law, and Labour Law.
-These resolutions reflected "the reaction of jurists from 48 countries to the juridical rule in States which have fallen under communist domination".2
+These resolutions, however, largely reflected what was then described as "the reaction of jurists from 48 countries to the juridical rule in States which have fallen under communist domination".2